aop4/heroku-django-REST-template/README.md

 ## Test the REST API in your browser

-The Django REST Framework comes with a really simple way to test your REST API on the fly, including an interactive browser interface for all your views--even when they're just returning JSON data.
+The Django REST Framework comes with a really simple way to test your REST API on the fly: an interactive browser interface for all your views--even when they're just returning JSON data.
 As stated above, this "template" also comes with some pre-built stuff.
 It allows you to interact with a database of students (if you did the above steps correctly) through PUT, POST, GET, and DELETE requests.
 Let's try it in the browser.
+The request handlers themselves are in `views.py`.

 #### 1. Add a student
-After completing the setup steps and running the server, point your browser to `localhost:8000/students/new`.
+After completing the setup steps and running the server, point your browser to `localhost:8000/students`.
 Add a JSON object with a `name` field to the textbox (`{"name": "Spam Spammerson"}`) and click the POST button.
 You've just made a POST request without any code!
 Splendid.
 Add another student.
 You can also do this with something like curl, or JavaScript, of course.
 See http://www.django-rest-framework.org/tutorial/1-serialization/#testing-our-first-attempt-at-a-web-api for more ways to test your API.

 #### 2. View all students
-Point your browser to `localhost:8000/students/all`.
+Point your browser to `localhost:8000/students` again (i.e., refresh the page).
 You should see a list of all the students you added.
+GET requests are done automatically when you visit the URL.

 #### 3. View a single student
-Using the ids you can see in `/students/all` during the above step, you can view a single student.
+Using the ids you can see in `/students` during the above step, you can view a single student.
 Go to `localhost:8000/students/1` (assuming 1 is a valid ID).

 #### 4. Modify a student
 Go to the URL you were using to view a student in (3).
 Enter a JSON object with a *new* `name` field into the text box and click PUT.
 If you refresh the page to make a GET request on the student, you'll see it has a new name.

 #### 5. Delete a student
-Now, while you're on that `localhost:8000/students/<id>` page, hit the big red DELETE button, and then go to `localhost:8000/students/all` again.
-The student should be gone.
+Now, while you're on that `localhost:8000/students/<id>` page, hit the big red DELETE button, and then go to `localhost:8000/students` again.
+The student should be absent from the list.

 ## Further reading
 Check out the code in `views.py`, `models.py`, and `serializers.py` that's backing this whole thing.
-Hopefully now you know some of the cool features of the Django REST Framework and want to do more exploring and building.
-Feel free to gut my files and add your own code, and check out the Django REST Framework's tutorial: http://www.django-rest-framework.org/tutorial/1-serialization/
+Hopefully you've seen some of the cool features of the Django REST Framework and want to do more exploring and building.
+Take a gander through the files, feel free to gut them and add your own code, and check out the Django REST Framework's tutorial: http://www.django-rest-framework.org/tutorial/1-serialization/